onevcat/UniWebView-Docs/docs/guide/debugging.md

 ### iOS

-There is no additional step for inspecting pages on iOS.
-You could just run and show your web page in UniWebView on an iOS device or simulator, then follow the [Safari Web Inspector Guide](https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html) to set up your inspector.
+On iOS, you need to call the [`SetWebContentsDebuggingEnabled`](/api/#setwebcontentsdebuggingenabled) method first.
+Then you could just run and show your web page in UniWebView on an iOS device or simulator.
+Follow the [Safari Web Inspector Guide](https://developer.apple.com/library/content/documentation/AppleApplications/Conceptual/Safari_Developer_Guide/GettingStarted/GettingStarted.html) to set up your inspector in Safari.
+Please be noted, only binaries built with the Debug configuration can be inspected.
+The Release build does not work.

 ### Android